Friday 14 June 2024

 Brahmaputra - Deep and Immersive

 A few days back we had a most defining and immersive experience on a cruise on the Brahmaputra.
-This was my third (or fourth) cruise across the mighty river.
+This was my third cruise across the mighty river in this region.

 We started from Guijjan, a small hamlet near Tinsukia, at 7 am, in a small boat.
 Our destination was an area called Maili in the upper reaches of Brahmaputra where some wild horses had been sighted by forest people.
 The journey was supposed to take 4 hours.